VolkovLabs/business-variable/README.md

 - Allows updating dashboard variables.
 - Displays statuses based on thresholds from data sources.
 - Supports single and multi-value variables with the All option.
+- Display variables as Table and Tree View based on the query.

 ## Feedback